 Current information shows that COVID-19 can spread easily from people who have symptoms.
-It also can spread to some degree from infected person even before they develop any symptoms.
+It also can spread to some degree from infected person even before they develop any symptoms and from people who never develop symptoms.
 For these reasons, this guidance is based on two key parts:

-- 1. Do whatever is practical to make sure that people with symptoms of COVID do not enter a childcare setting at any time. - 2.
+- 1. Do whatever is practical to make sure that people with symptoms of COVID do not enter a childcare setting at any time; - 2.
 Take all practical precautions to reduce the chance of spread of virus all of the time just in case an infectious person with no symptoms is in the childcare setting.
-This includes greater attention to hand hygiene, respiratory hygiene and cleaning.
+This includes vaccination of childcare workers as soon as they are eligible for vaccination, greater attention to hand hygiene, respiratory hygiene, ventilation and cleaning.
 It also means limiting contact between people, keeping groups as small as possible and limiting mixing of people between the different groups.
 If someone who is not sick is shedding the virus, but they only mix with one fairly small group the number of people exposed to risk of infection is smaller.